Log In With Passkeys

 tip

 While Google Chrome is PRF-capable, Chrome profiles are not PRF-capable authenticators.
-As a counter example, the YubiKey 5 is a PRF-capable authenticator and the Firefox browser is not PRF-capable.
+As a counter example, the YubiKey 5 is a PRF-capable authenticator.
 Additionally, Windows 10 is known to have issues with PRF-capable passkeys.

 The equipment you have at your disposal and in your environment will determine your ability to use passkeys for encryption.

-Your passkeys list will show whether each passkey is used for encryption, supported but not enabled, or not supported:
+Your passkeys list will show whether each passkey is used for encryption, supported but not active, or not supported:

 If you didn't check the Use for vault encryption checkbox when you initially set up the passkey, or if for example the browser you were using at the time was not PRF-capable, navigate to this menu and select the Set up encryption button.